Improving sampling by modifying the effective diffusion: Introduction

 To construct the diffusion~\eqref{eq:optimal_diffusion_class}, we need two quantities that we do not know \textit{a priori}: the free energy~$F$ defined in~\eqref{eq:free_energy} and the effective diffusion~$\sigma^{2}$ defined in~\eqref{eq:intro_effective_diffusion}.
-These quantities are averages with respect to conditional measures.
-Therefore, they can be precomputed using standard techniques estimating conditional expectations, similar to the thermodynamic integration method to estimate the mean force and free energy (see Appendix~\ref{app:TI} and~\cite{kirkwood_1935,lelievre_2010}), or learned on the fly as will be presented in Section~\ref{sec:adaptive_learning} where we use Adapted Biasing Force (ABF) methods~\cite{darve_2001,henin_2004}.
+These quantities are both averages with respect to conditional measures.
+Therefore, they can be computed using standard techniques to estimate conditional expectations.
+One can for example use constrained sampling methods, as in the estimation of mean force and free energy for thermodynamic integration (see Appendix~\ref{app:TI} and~\cite{kirkwood_1935,lelievre_2010}).
+These conditional expectations can also be learned on the fly as in free energy adaptive biasing techniques: this will be presented in Section~\ref{sec:adaptive_learning} where we use Adapted Biasing Force (ABF) methods~\cite{darve_2001,henin_2004}.

-The particular form of the diffusion~\eqref{eq:optimal_diffusion_class} is such that, when the collective variable~$\xi$ is a function of only~$k\leqslant d$ components of~$q$ (such as for bond lengths or dihedral angles), then only those~$k$ components are modified by the diffusion.
-The implementation of samplers based on discretizations of overdamped Langevin dynamics can therefore be tailored to limit computational overheads, see Section~\ref{sec:MALA_numerics} for details.
-Finally, relevant quantities related to the diffusion in order to run the algorithms, such as its square root, inverse and determinant, are readily available without extra computational costs, see Section~\ref{sec:MALA_numerics}.
+We will show in Section~\ref{sec:MALA_numerics} that the quantities required to run the sampling dynamics~\eqref{eq:overdamped_langevin_diffusion} with the diffusion~\eqref{eq:optimal_diffusion_class} are easily obtained (in particular its square root, inverse and determinant).
+Moreover, when the collective variable~$\xi$ is a function of only~$k\leqslant d$ components of~$q$ (such as for bond lengths or dihedral angles), then only those~$k$ components are modified by the diffusion.
+The implementation of samplers based on discretizations of overdamped Langevin dynamics can therefore be tailored to limit computational overheads, so that the associated computational costs are typically negligible compared to force computations, see Section~\ref{sec:MALA_numerics} for details.